Very large set axioms over constructive set theories: Preliminaries

 \begin{definition} Let $\alpha$ be an ordinal.
 Then $\alpha$ \emph{augmented}, $\alpha^\#$, is defined recursively on $\alpha$ as

 \end{definition}

 \begin{remark} In \cite{MatthwesPhD}, the second author distinguished Strong Infinity and Infinity, and take a more cautious way to define $L$: first, one defines a subsidiary hierarchy $\mathbb{L}_\alpha$ by $\mathbb{L}_\alpha:=\bigcup_{\beta\in\alpha} \mathcal{D}(\mathbb{L}_\beta)$.
 Then define $\mathbb{L}:=\bigcup_{\alpha\in\Ord}\mathbb{L}_\alpha$.
-Finally, it is shown that if Strong Infinity holds, then $\mathbb{L}$ satisfies $\mathsf{IKP}$ and $\mathbb{L}=L$.
+Finally, it is shown that if Strong Infinity holds, then $\mathbb{L}$ satisfies $\IKP$ and $\mathbb{L}=L$.

-The reason for taking this method is that the equivalence of Infinity and Strong Infinity over $\mathsf{IKP}$ without Infinity is quite non-trivial.
+The reason for taking this method is that the equivalence of Infinity and Strong Infinity over $\IKP$ without Infinity is quite non-trivial.
 This way of defining $L$ also has the benefit that it works even in the absence of any form of Infinity. \end{remark}

-\begin{remark} Unlike either $\mathsf{IKP}$ or $\mathsf{IZF}$, $\mathsf{CZF}$ does not prove that $L$ satisfies $\mathsf{CZF}$.
-Crosilla \cite{CrosillaPhD2000} showed that $\mathsf{CZF}$ proves $L$ validates $\mathsf{IKP}$ with full Collection.
-Full details of the above construction using fundamental operations, alongside a full investigation of which axioms of $\mathsf{CZF}$ hold in $L$ will be undertaken by the second author and Michael Rathjen in an upcoming paper. \end{remark}
+\begin{remark} Unlike either $\IKP$ or $\IZF$, $\CZF$ does not prove that $L$ satisfies $\CZF$, in particular $\CZF$ cannot prove that Exponentiation holds in $L$.
+Crosilla \cite{CrosillaPhD2000} showed that $\CZF$ proves $L$ validates $\IKP$ with full Collection.
+Full details of the above construction using fundamental operations, alongside a full investigation of which axioms of $\CZF$ hold in $L$ was undertaken by the second author and Michael Rathjen in \cite{MatthewsRathjen22}. \end{remark}